Reactive-Network/kopli-faucet/README.md

-# Reactive Faucet Demo
+# Reactive Faucet App

 ## Overview

-The Reactive Faucet is a system that operates between L1 (or any other layer) and the Reactive Network.
+The Reactive Faucet App is a system that operates between L1 (or any other layer) and the Reactive Network.
 This demo enables users to request funds from a faucet contract deployed on L1 and receive them through the `ReactiveFaucetListener` contract deployed on the Reactive Network.

 ## Origin Chain Contract